 The League is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-Financial instruments consist of cash, accounts receivable, harmonized sales tax recoverable, accounts payable and accrued liabilities.
-The following analysis provides information about the League's risk exposure and concentration as of March 31, 2023.
+Financial instruments consist of cash, short and long term investments, accounts receivable, accounts payable and accrued liabilities.
+The following analysis provides information about the League's risk exposure and concentration as of March 31, 2024.